sav-che/TL-2/Authors/Buller, Arthur Henry Reginald {std. Buller} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/item/103861#page/227/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/page/33266524) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Buller, Arthur Henry Reginald {std.
 Buller}|first entry]] for this author

 ### Author

 \* Buller, Arthur Henry Reginald (1874-1944), British-born mycologist, educated at Queen's college, Taunton, Mason College Birmingham, B.Sc.
 London 1896, worked with W.F.P.
 Pfeffer at Leipzig 1897-1899, Ph.D.
 Leipzig 1899, with H.J.A.R.
 Hartig at München 1899-1901, summers of 1900 and 1901 at the Marine Biological Station at Naples, lecturer and demonstrator at Birmingham University 1901-1904, D.Sc.
-Birmingham, professor of botany at the University of Manitoba, Canada 1904-1936. (*Buller*).
+Birmingham, professor of botany at the University of Manitoba, Canada 1904-1936.
+**Abbreviated name**: *Buller*

 #### Herbarium and types